 Most AdRoll clients use Google Analytics to track and measure performance.
-Because different analytics tools use different tracking methodologies, it can sometimes be confusing to understand how your AdRoll campaign data is populating in Google Analytics.
+Because different marketing analytics tools use different tracking methodologies, it can sometimes be confusing to understand how your AdRoll campaign data is populating in Google Analytics.

 Take the following three steps to make sure you’re getting the most out of both platforms when measuring the performance of your AdRoll campaigns:

 1. Assign Attribution